TheCoderFactory/webappcoder/Tutorial-Giftify.md

 # Autogiftr

 This tutorial will help you build the Autogiftr app using RailsComposer.
-We will use the Carrierwave gem to upload images for your Gifts and FriendlyId for friendly URLs (better SEO).
+We will use the [Carrierwave](https://github.com/carrierwaveuploader/carrierwave) gem to upload images for your Gifts and [FriendlyId](https://github.com/norman/friendly_id) for friendly URLs (better SEO).
 You will get more practice interacting with Devise (authentication) and CanCan (athorisation).

+I won't cover UI possibilities here.
+I will leave it up to you to style as you like.
+Also, we will force the user to sign up before creating recipients/occasions at this stage and we will come back later and add the concept of "guest user".

 ### Step 1.